rackspace/runway/docs/source/cfngin/configuration.rst

     :type: Optional[Dict[str, Any]]
     :value: {}

-    A dictionary of Variables_ to pass to the :ref:`Blueprint` when rendering the CloudFormation template.
+    A dictionary of Variables_ to pass to the |Blueprint| when rendering the CloudFormation template.
     Can be any valid YAML data structure.

     When using a raw CloudFormation template, these are the values provided for it's *Parameters*.